fabio0211/pong_vga/README.md

 # pong_vga
-This repository contains a version of the well known pong game developed on a FPGA board by:
+This repository contains a VHDL version of the well known pong game developed on a FPGA board by:
 - Angiolillo Alessandro
 - Basciani Andrea
 - Bux Luca